scikit-hep/awkward/CONTRIBUTING.md

 Sometimes, changes in the C++ or even Python code can change the number or size of CPU and GPU kernels that need to be run, in which case they are easily justified performance corrections.

+To ensure this separation between "slow control" and "fast math," Python and C++ code are not allowed to perform any loops over data in array buffers.
+Only CPU and GPU kernels are allowed to do that.
+In fact, C++ is not even allowed to access values pointed to by these arrays, as the pointer might be in main memory or it might be a device pointer on a GPU.
+(Dereferencing such a pointer as though it were in main memory would cause a segmentation fault.)

 ### General statements on coding style

 Above all, the purpose of any programming language is to be read by humans; if we were only concerned with operating the machine, we would be flipping individual bits.
 It should be organized in stanzas that highlight similarities and differences by grouping them on the screen.